 George W. Bush said he “retired” from drinking alcohol by the time he became president, after admitting he had previously had an alcohol addiction.

-Donald Trump doesn’t drink at all—even more teetotaler than the presidents during Prohibition.
-His older brother, Fred, was an alcoholic who died when he was 42 and had told Donald not to drink.
+Both Donald Trump and Joe Biden abstain from alcohol altogether making them even more teetotaler than the presidents during Prohibition.
+Donald’s older brother, Fred, was an alcoholic who died when he was 42 and had advised him not to drink.
+For Joe, alcoholism also runs in his family and says he stays away from alcohol for that reason alone.

 Use some of these strange presidential facts at your next cocktail party!